tamarakorr/stepup-demo/README.md

 * Corporate profiles
 * Map labels do not group when many labels are in a small area (plugins to do this quickly are expensive)
 * Terms and conditions have not been written
-* Hovering on map labels - consider tablet/mobile view (no hover) (probably not needed for demo)
 * Browse volunteers and browse vacancies - lists should look much better when graphics are added

 ## Implemented
-* 'I have read these Terms and Conditions...' checkbox must be checked to register
-* Browse volunteers and browse vacancies:
-  Filter -> 'Apply' buttons work
-  Vacancies can now be sorted by NGO
-* Hovering on a map label now shows more info (& larger font)
-* 'Post Vacancy' bug is fixed

 ### Design issues
 * Most input fields are unrestricted string fields without constraints
 * Many input fields should be dropdowns